Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: LEVIR-MCI Dataset

 To cultivate a robust MCI model, foundational to the Change-Agent, we propose an MCI dataset named LEVIR-MCI (LEVIR Multi-level Change Interpretation) \footnote{LEVIR is our laboratory name: the Learning, Vision, and Remote Sensing Laboratory.}, featuring both pixel-level change information in the form of change detection masks and semantic-level insights encapsulated in descriptive sentences.
 The LEVIR-MCI dataset contains 10077 bi-temporal images.
 Each image has a spatial size of 256 × 256 pixels with a high resolution of 0.5 m/pixel and has a corresponding annotated mask and five annotated captions.
 The dataset will be publicly available at: \emph{\url{https://github.com/Chen-Yang-Liu/Change-Agent}}

-The proposed LEVIR-MCI dataset is an extension of our previously established change captioning dataset, LEVIR-CC \cite{RSICCformer}.
-In this dataset, we further provided each pair of bi-temporal images with additional change detection masks highlighting changed roads and changed buildings.
+The proposed LEVIR-MCI dataset is an extension of our previously established change captioning dataset, LEVIR-CC \cite{RSICCformer}. {As shown in} Fig. \ref{fig:data_compare}, we further provided each pair of bi-temporal images with additional change detection masks highlighting changed roads and changed buildings.
 Unlike its predecessor, the LEVIR-MCI dataset provides diverse annotations from different interpretation perspectives for each pair of images, further enhancing its utility for comprehensive change interpretation.

 Fig. \ref{fig:dataset} presents some examples from our proposed LEVIR-MCI.
 Each pair of bi-temporal images within the dataset is annotated by a change detection mask delineating pixel-level alterations, along with one of five descriptive sentences elucidating the semantic-level changes.
 Such complementary annotations provide a multifaceted view of change interpretation, thereby bolstering the comprehensiveness of change interpretation models.
 To facilitate a nuanced understanding of the dataset, and considering our previous research has analysed the change captions, we will elucidate additional insights into the annotated change detection masks.